defencedigital/moduk-service-manual/src/service-assessments/get-a-service-assessment.md

 ## When you need an assessment

-Service assessments happen towards the end of each phase of delivery, excluding discovery.
+Service assessments happen towards the end of each phase of delivery.
 For example, your service will need an assessment to move from alpha into beta and from beta into public beta or live.

 <!-- <picture class="moduk-image govuk-!-margin-bottom-7">